-- Go wild with the cake decoration, and use some pretty sprinkles to take your cake design to the next level (like my pink sprinkle heart cake below!!)
+- Go wild with the cake decoration and use some pretty sprinkles to take your cake design to the next level (like my pink sprinkle heart cake below!!)

-- Chill your cake layers in the freezer for about 20 minutes before assembling the cake, to make it easier to stack and frost.
+- Chill the cake layers in the freezer for about 20 minutes before assembling the cake.
+It makes the cake much easier to stack and frost!

-- Use a serrated knife to level your cake layers once they’re fully cooled, to make it easier to assemble and frost your cake
+- Use a serrated knife to level your cake layers once they’re fully cooled to make it easier to assemble and frost your cake.

 - I do NOT recommend using this recipe to make cupcakes!
-Instead, I highly recommend trying my funfetti cupcake recipe (I like the texture better for cupcakes)
+Instead, I highly recommend trying my funfetti cupcake recipe (I like the texture better for cupcakes).

-- Use my full size funfetti cake recipe to make a 7 or 8-inch layer cake
+- Use my full size funfetti cake recipe to make a 7 or 8-inch layer cake.

 Making These Cake Layers in Advance and Storage Tips:

-- Make your cake layers in advance and freeze them: It breaks the process up and make it more approachable.
+Make your cake layers in advance and freeze them.
+It breaks the process up and makes it more approachable.

-- Make your frosting ahead of time too, or save any leftover frosting!
-It can be stored in an airtight container in the fridge for up to a month, or in the freezer for up to 3 months.
+Make the frosting ahead of time too or save any leftover frosting!
+It can be stored in an airtight container in the fridge for up to a month or in the freezer for up to 3 months.
 Be sure to give it a good stir once it thaws to get the consistency nice and smooth again.

 Let Me Know What You Think!

-- 2 cups + 2 Tbsp all-purpose flour (276 grams)
+- 2 cups + 2 Tbsp all-purpose flour (276g)

-- 2 cups granulated sugar (400 grams)
+- 2 cups granulated sugar (400g)

-- 1 1/2 tsp baking powder (6 grams)
+- 1 1/2 tsp baking powder (6g)

-- 1/2 tsp salt (3 grams)
+- 1/2 tsp fine salt (3g)

-- 2/3 cup unsalted butter, room temperature (150 grams) - 1 and 1/3 sticks
+- 2/3 cup unsalted butter, room temperature (150g or 1 1/3 sticks)

-- 2/3 cup egg whites (or about 5 egg whites) (155 grams)
+- 2/3 cup pasteurized egg whites from a carton or about 5 egg whites, room temperature (155g)

-- 1 cup buttermilk, room temperature (228 grams)
+- 1 cup buttermilk, room temperature (240g)

-- 1 Tbsp vegetable oil (14 grams)
+- 1 Tbsp vegetable oil (15g)

-- 1 tsp. vanilla extract (4 grams)
+- 1 tsp vanilla extract (4g)

-- 1/2 cup rainbow jimmie sprinkles (90 grams)
+- 1/2 cup rainbow jimmie sprinkles (90g)

 Vanilla Buttercream Frosting

-- 2 cups unsalted butter, room temperature (434 grams)
+- 1 1/2 cups unsalted butter, room temperature (339g or 3 sticks)

-- 1/2 tsp salt (3 grams)
+- 1/2 tsp fine salt (3g)

-- 2 Tbsp heavy cream (or whipping cream) (30 grams)
+- 2 Tbsp heavy cream or whipping cream (30g)

-Funfetti Cake Layers:
+6-Inch Funfetti Cake Layers:

-- Mix chunks of room-temperature butter slowly into the dry mix, on a low speed.
-Continue to mix until no large chunks of butter remain, and the mixture becomes crumbly.
+- Mix in 2/3 cup of room temperature, unsalted butter slowly into the dry ingredients on a low speed.
+Continue to mix until no large chunks of butter remain, and the mixture looks like moist sand.

-- Pour in egg whites, and mix on low until just incorporated.
-Mix in the buttermilk in two installments, on a low speed.
+- Pour in 2/3 cup of egg whites and mix on low until just incorporated.

 - Divide batter evenly between the prepared cake pans.
-I like to use a digital kitchen scale to weigh my pans, and ensure they all have the same amount of batter.
+I like to use a digital kitchen scale to weigh my pans and ensure they all have the same amount of batter.
 This guarantees the layers will bake to be the same height.

 - Bake for 30-33 minutes, or until a toothpick comes out with a few moist crumbs.
-Allow the pans to cool for 10 minutes, then run an offset spatula around perimeter of the pan to separate the cake from the pan.
+Allow the pans to cool for 10 minutes, then run an offset spatula around the perimeter of the pan to separate the cake from the pan.